-In application of Article L. 225-102-1, paragraphs 1 and 2 of the Commercial Code, the total remuneration received by the Group’s Board members, including benefits, was as follows, it being noted that this chapter was prepared with the assistance of the Remuneration Committee.
+In application of Article L. 225-37-3 of the Commercial Code, the total remuneration received by the Group’s Board members, including benefits, was as follows, it being noted that this chapter was prepared with the assistance of the Remuneration Committee.

 Policy to determine the fixed and variable remuneration of the members of the Executive Board

-The remuneration policy sets all fixed, variable and exceptional remuneration items, in addition to commitments of any nature undertaken by the Company for the benefit of its directors and senior executives.
+The remuneration policy sets all fixed, variable and exceptional components of remuneration, in addition to the long-term incentive and employee retention plans granted in the form of free shares as well as other commitments of any nature undertaken by the Company for the benefit of its directors and senior executives.

 It is not only based on technical performance, results achieved, level of responsibility assumed, but also on practices observed in comparable companies and remuneration paid to other operational managers of the company.